-Pharmacy and pharmacology are amongst many career options that are often confused with each other.
+Pharmacy and pharmacology are among many career options that are often confused with each other.
 Even though these two terms sound very similar, the duties and responsibilities associated with them vary significantly.
-In order to help students make the right decision, we will be highlighting the difference between these two professions and discussing the prerequisites for enrolling in both the programs.
+In order to help students make the right decision, we will be highlighting the difference between these two professions and discussing the prerequisites for enrolling in both programs.

-Pharmacy vs. pharmacology
+Difference Between Pharmacy vs pharmacology

-Basically, a pharmacist is the person you interact with upon entering any pharmacy; be it an independent drug store, a national chain, or a separate unit within a hospital/clinic building.
+Basically, a pharmacist is a person you interact with upon entering any pharmacy; be it an independent drug store, a national chain, or a separate unit within a hospital/clinic building.
 Pharmacists are responsible for preparing the correct mix of medication as per the instructions on the prescription.
 They are also responsible for handing over the physician-recommended drugs to their customers in a careful manner.
-It is a part of their duty to ensure that wrong medicine or dosage is not delivered to anyone.
+It is a part of their duty to ensure that the wrong medicine or dosage is not delivered to anyone.